Yasi92/read-and-recommend/testing.md

 ### Custom 404 Page
-- Try to change the path name in the URL manually to a random name and make sure that the custom 404 page appears on the screen informing you that the page is not found.
+- Try to change the pathname in the URL manually to a random name and make sure that the custom 404 page appears on the screen informing you that the page is not found.
 - Click on the "Let's Go Home" button and make sure it returns you to the home page.